minecraft-access/minecraft-access/docs/content/features.md

 See also: [Configuration]({{% relref "/config#point-of-interest" %}}), [Keybindings]({{% relref "/keybindings#point-of-interest" %}})

+### Object Tracker

+The object tracker allows you to get an idea of your surroundings by listing all POI blocks and entities near you, allowing you to hear where they are and lock onto any of them.

+All special blocks and entities (objects) are grouped in the following groups:
+- Entities
+    - Your pets
+    - Other pets
+    - Bosses
+    - Hostile mobs
+    - Passive mobs
+    - Players
+    - Vehicles
+    - Items
+- Blocks
+    - Ores
+    - Doors
+    - Fluids
+    - Functional blocks
+    - Blocks with interface

+There is one other group that's special called other blocks.
+In this group, one of every block type surrounding you will be listed.
+This can be useful when trying to find something specific that isn't in the groups above.

 ### POI Locking

-You can lock onto the closest target with a key, then your camera will follow the target as it moves, so you can approach it more easily.
+You can lock onto the object currently being targetted by the object tracker with a key, then your camera will follow the target as it moves, so you can approach it more easily.
 For example, when you want to mine an ore, capture an animal or fight a monster.

 Note that: